© 2013 by: Opcode

 So you can now program more advanced games, not to mention the

-seeing games that were created for the SGM from scratch.
+we will see games that were created to the SGM from scratch.

 Super Games will be

 taking full advantage of the extra RAM and Sound.